 U.S. Southern Command (SOUTHCOM) seeks to build partnerships with public agencies and private sector entities to enhance security and stability in the command’s Area of Responsibility (Central America, South America and the Caribbean).
-The Public / Private Cooperation (PPC) program serves as a hub to faciliate these partnerships.
+The Public / Private Cooperation (PPC) program serves as a hub to facilitate these partnerships.

 Establish, develop, and sustain relationships with private organizations to help ensure security and enhance stability in the Americas.